1. Is there any legislation relating to working from home in your country?

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?

 In case of regular telework (i.e. more than 10% of the working time), a monthly lump sum is to be agreed between the employer and the employee to cover the costs directly caused by telework.
 The payment of this allowance is mandatory.
-It is market practice to pay an allowance of e.g., EUR 25.
+For reference, according to the collective bargaining agreement for the banking sector, employees are entitled to a monthly allowance of EUR 29.04, calculated on index 968.04 and effective as of 1 May 2025.

 8. For employees who work remotely, is the employer responsible for ensuring proper working conditions from a health and safety perspective?